JCMexplains/writing-for-success-2023/textbook.md

 and use lines or arrows to connect them together.
 Add and cluster as many ideas as you can think of.

 In addition to brainstorming, Mariah tried idea mapping.
-Review the following idea map that Mariah created:

 ### Searching the Internet